Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 ```

-**Stream**: A stream uniquely identifies the data provenance.
-A stream identifier is composed by combining the nte
+**Stream (Stream identifier)**: A stream uniquely relates to a source of data.
+The stream ideidentifier uniquely identifies the data provenance.
+A stream identifier is composed by combining the network, station, location and channel.
+An example of a stream

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE5MTk0NDYzLDY5OTIzNjcwMywtMTkzMj
+eyJoaXN0b3J5IjpbMjQyNjgyMzE4LDY5OTIzNjcwMywtMTkzMj
 U0ODE1LDE4MjA4MjAzMzIsMjEzNjUyNzQxNCwtMzYyODg5MzQs
 LTIwMzA5NDExNzksMzY5NDM5NjkyLDE2Njk2ODk5MDAsLTEwNz
 gzNjgwNTZdfQ==